bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 Also one command, in your project's root, run `now dev` to get a local environment.

 ## Let's sum it up
-This article only scratch the surface of what's possible with Now and there is still a lot to learn.
-I recommed you to explore the cloud platform from simple deployments to serverless functions.
+This article only scratches the surface of what's possible with Now and there is still a lot to learn.
+I recommend you to explore the cloud platform from simple deployments to serverless functions.
 The workflow is truly amazing.

 See the related link below to learn more, perfect Sunday readings.